Winterland Ballroom: Final concerts

 During Winterland's final month of existence, shows were booked nearly every night.
-Acts included The Tubes, Ramones, Smokey Robinson, Tom Petty and the Heartbreakers, and on December 15–16, 1978, Bruce Springsteen & the E Street Band.
-Springsteen's December 15 show was simulcast on local radio station KSAN-FM.
+Acts included the Sex Pistols, the Tubes, the Ramones, Smokey Robinson, Tom Petty and the Heartbreakers, and on December 15–16, 1978, Bruce Springsteen and the E Street Band.
+Springsteen's December 15 show was broadcast on local radio station KSAN-FM.

-Winterland closed on New Year's Eve 1978 / New Year's Day 1979 with a concert by the Grateful Dead, New Riders of the Purple Sage, and The Blues Brothers.
-The show lasted for over eight hours, with the Grateful Dead's performance—documented on DVD and CD as The Closing of Winterland—lasting nearly six hours, beginning at midnight with Bill Graham's favorite Dead tune, Sugar Magnolia.
-After the show, the crowd was treated to a hot, buffet-style breakfast.
-The final show was simulcast on radio station KSAN-FM and also broadcast live on the local PBS TV station KQED.
+Winterland closed on New Year's Eve 1978 / New Year's Day 1979 with a concert by the Grateful Dead, New Riders of the Purple Sage, and the Blues Brothers.
+The show lasted over eight hours, with the Grateful Dead's performance — documented on DVD and CD as The Closing of Winterland — lasting nearly six hours, beginning at midnight with Bill Graham's favorite Dead song, "Sugar Magnolia".
+After the show, the crowd was treated to a hot, buffet-style champagne breakfast.
+The final show was simulcast live on radio station KSAN-FM and the local PBS TV station KQED.

 Winterland was eventually razed in 1985 and replaced by apartments.